ConnectedLib/connectedlib10/modules/programming/section-3-1.md

 	<li><b>Safety and security</b>.
 Libraries can provide physical and emotional security for vulnerable teens, as well as food security.
 Simply having a safe space to turn to can be a huge benefit to many teens who do not live in a safe neighborhood or who don’t have an ideal home life.
 Several youth librarians described their role as a non-teacher, non-parent adult that teens could turn to to discuss sensitive topics like gender identity and sexual orientation.
 Some libraries partner with local organizations to provide summer lunches or after-school snacks to combat hunger and its related performance and behavioral issues.
 Connected learning programs that celebrate teens’ interests and culture can help get at-risk teens into the supportive environment of the library.</li>
 </ul>

-> "I wouldn't say that [playing board games at the library] is really achieving much besides they get to socialize in a safe space where no one's yelling at them.”<br/>— Urban Northeast Library
+> "I wouldn't say that [playing board games at the library] is really achieving much besides they get to socialize in a safe space where no one's yelling at them.”<br/><br/>— Young Adult Librarian at an urban northeastern library

 <ul>
 	<li><b>Exploring interests</b>.
 Interest powered learning means creating programs around existing interests, but it can also mean helping teens explore new areas of learning and developing new interests.
 Adolescence is a time of exploration, and public libraries can provide low-commitment opportunities for teens to “mess around” with new subjects, technologies, and career options.
 These connections can be made in surprising ways.
-A worker from a western suburban library told us about a program involving the dismantling and then remixing of stuffed animals to create new hybrid species.
+A teen services librarian from a suburban western library told us about a program involving the dismantling and then remixing of stuffed animals to create new hybrid species.
 What started as a “just for fun” program became a much deeper learning experience when a veterinarian joined in, demonstrated suturing techniques, and talked to the participants about being a vet, sparking their interest in both human and animal medicine and anatomy. </li>
 </ul>

-> “Teens especially encounter a lot of resistance from different areas of public life, and so I'm really dedicated to… wanting teens to feel comfortable enough to really explore and get messy with things and fail in their experiments and then build on that to succeed later.”<br/>— Focus Group Participant
+> “Teens especially encounter a lot of resistance from different areas of public life, and so I'm really dedicated to… wanting teens to feel comfortable enough to really explore and get messy with things and fail in their experiments and then build on that to succeed later.”<br/><br/>— Focus Group Participant

 <ul>
 	<li><b>Career readiness</b>.
 Connected learning programs, being opportunity oriented, can help learners build technical skills that employers are looking for.
 Volunteer and intern programs give teens something to put on their resume before entering the post-high school job market, and demonstrate that they have the interpersonal skills needed to be productive employees.<sup><a name="5A" href="#5">5</a></sup> Librarians and mentors can help teens turn their creative output into digital portfolios, or learn how to translate their activities into skills on their resumes. </li>